 Diary booklets included separate sections for own and partner transgressions.
 For each transgression, participants (a) recorded the date and time at which the incident occurred, (b) recorded the date and time at which they completed the record form, (c) recorded the duration of the incident, (d) provided a description of the incident, and (e) answered several questions about the incident.
-For each transgression, participants provided ratings of: Perceived Severity of Transgression (one item; e.g., "My actions had a negative impact on our relationship"/"My partner's actions had a negative impact on our relationship"; for all items, 1 = do notagree at all, 7 = agree completely), Anger (two items; e.g., "My partner's actions made me angry"; for own and partner transgressions, $\alpha s = .73$ and .66, respectively), Sadness (two items; e.g., "My partner's actions made me sad"; for own and partner transgressions, $\alpha s = .76$ and .73, respectively), and Anxiety (two items; e.g., "My partner's actions made me anxious"; for own and partner transgressions, $\alpha s = .74$ and .78, respectively).
+For each transgression, participants provided ratings of: Perceived Severity of Transgression (one item; e.g., "My partner's actions had a negative impact on our relationship"; for all items, 0 = do not agree at all, 6 = agree completely), Anger (two items; e.g., "My partner's actions made me angry"; for own and partner transgressions, $\alpha s = .73$ and .66, respectively), Sadness (two items; e.g., "My partner's actions made me sad"; for own and partner transgressions, $\alpha s = .76$ and .73, respectively), and Anxiety

+(two items; e.g., "My partner's actions made me anxious"; for own and partner transgressions, $\alpha s = .74$ and .78, respectively).
 To develop initial report measures for each construct, we averaged scores for rated severity, anger, sadness, and anxiety across all transgressions that transpired during the 14-day period, separately for transgressions committed by the self and the partner.
 In addition, we calculated Number of Transgressions, counting the number of transgressions committed by the self and the partner.
 Participants reported an average of 1.38 own transgressions (SD = 0.74) and 2.40 partner transgressions (SD = 2.78) over the course of the study.

 Memory measures.
 During Time 2 sessions participants completed a memory task, reporting on their own and the partner's transgressions during the prior 2-week period.
 First, we assessed Recalled Number of Transgressions during the 2-week period, asking participants to list all of the transgressions that transpired during the previous 2 weeks, separately for the partner and the self; we counted the number of incidents recalled for both the partner and for the self.
-In addition, using items that paralleled those employed in the diary records, separately for transgressions committed by the self and the partner, participants reported on their global memories of the incidents that transpired during the previous 2 weeks, rating: Recalled Perceived Severity of Transgressions (one item; "My partner's actions had a negative impact on our relationship"; for all items, 1 = do not agree at all, 7 = agreecompletely), Recalled Anger (two items; e.g., "My partner's actions made me angry"; for own and partner transgressions, $\alpha s =$.75 and .69, respectively), Recalled Sadness (two items; e.g., "My partner's actions made me sad"; for own and partner transgressions, $\alpha s =$.89 and .81, respectively), and Recalled Anxiety (two items; e.g., "My partner's actions made me anxious"; for own and partner transgressions, $\alpha s =$.79 and .88, respectively).
+In addition, using items that paralleled those employed in the diary records, separately for transgressions committed by the self and the partner, participants reported on their global memories of the incidents that transpired during the previous 2 weeks, rating: Recalled Perceived Severity of Transgressions (one item; "My partner's actions had a negative impact on our relationship"; for all items, $0 = do \ not \ agree \ at \ all, 6 = agree$ completely), Recalled Anger (two items; e.g., "My partner's actions made me angry"; for own and partner transgressions, $\alpha s =$.75 and .69, respectively), Recalled Sadness (two items; e.g., "My partner's actions made me sad"; for own and partner transgressions, $\alpha s = .89$ and .81, respectively), and Recalled Anxiety (two items; e.g., "My partner's actions made me anxious"; for own and partner transgressions, $\alpha s = .79$ and .88, respectively).